 Leading the nation in pediatric high-risk leukemia and lymphoma treatment and care

 The Aflac Cancer and Blood Disorders Center developed the High-Risk Leukemia and Lymphoma Program to streamline and coordinate treatment and care for pediatric patients with high-risk leukemia and lymphoma.
-Our program is one of only a few similar collaborative programs in the nation and brings together our own subject matter experts in the fields of leukemia, lymphoma, BMT, CAR-T, developmental therapeutics and precision medicine to design individualized treatment plans for some of the most complex pediatric leukemia and lymphoma cases.
+Our program is lead by Himalee Sabnis, MD, MSc and Benjamin Watkins, MD, and is one of only a few similar collaborative programs in the nation and brings together our own subject matter experts in the fields of leukemia, lymphoma, BMT, CAR-T, developmental therapeutics and precision medicine to design individualized treatment plans for some of the most complex pediatric leukemia and lymphoma cases.
 This advisory team of Aflac Cancer and Blood Disorders Center physicians educates patients and their families about their treatment options and empowers them to make informed decisions.

 Our Comprehensive Programs